 Full year: The Southern Hemisphere academic calendar is early March to December

-Participants are required to take a full course load abroad including one course with content on Chilean history, politics, literature or culture.
+Participants are required to take a full course load abroad equivalent to four PItzer course credits and including one course with content on Chilean history, politics, literature or culture.
 In addition, students take the Pitzer course MLLC110 Intercultural Learning: Portfolio Writing via Sakai.

 A 4-week pre-session intensive Spanish course is offered before both semesters.
 Spanish language courses are offered in addition to regular classes during the semester for intermediate and advanced levels.
 Students must test into intermediate or advanced Spanish to enroll in regular university courses.

 Visit the ISEP website shown above and select ‘Website for Course Availability.’
 Choose Regular Program Course Information (Option 1) under “Fast Facts”.
 Pitzer students are limited to Option 1.
 Courses are available under Carreras.

 Students take a full course load at the university (15 or 16 credits) which is equivalent to four Pitzer course credits.
 Since courses are worth 2 to 6 credits each, most students will be enrolled in more than four classes.
 In addition, students will earn 0.5 Pitzer course credits for the writing course via Sakai.
 (See above under Required Courses.)

 Housing and Board Options

 Housing and meals are provided by host families.